Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks

-which fixes $C=1$, independent of $\lambda$.
-It is classical \cite{EgFo2009}, that in order to obtain a smooth self-similar solution, then $\lambda$ must be chosen such that
+To validate our approach, we compare self-similar solutions obtained to known results in the literature (Supplementary Material).
+We apply the PINN scheme to find non-smooth solutions to the Boussinesq equation, which are in agreement with the explicit approximate solutions of Chen and Hou \cite{Chen2021} (Section 1.5 of the Supplementary Material).

-Figure \ref{fig:burgers} demonstrates that the PINN is able to very accurately find the smooth solutions for the self-similar Burgers equation \eqref{eq:SS:Burgers} along with their corresponding self-similar parameter $\lambda$.
-In order to find a specific smooth self-similar solution, we constrain the parameter $\lambda$ to a window $\lambda\in[\frac{1}{2i+3},\frac{1}{2i+1}]$.
-In addition to being able to find the smooth solutions to \eqref{eq:SS:Burgers}, the PINN can also accurately find the non-smooth solutions, which, as mentioned in Section \ref{ss:non-smooth}, is a useful feature of the method.
-We also note that while the case $\lambda=\frac{1}{2}$ ($i=0$) corresponds to stable, smooth self-similar profiles, the cases $i=1,2,\dots$ correspond to unstable self-similar profiles.
-A common numerical strategy to finding self-similar solutions is to introduce time dependence into the problem: while this is straightforward in the stable case, instabilities in the unstable case make finding unstable self-similar profiles comparatively more difficult if one is to employ such a strategy.
-The PINN method does not suffer this drawback and thus presents itself as great method for finding unstable smooth self-similar solutions.
-The self-similar Burgers' equation, being 1-D and local, is obviously a much simpler test for the PINN than the 2-D non-local self-similar Boussinesq equations; however, given that its solutions are given by a precise formula \eqref{eq:implicit:sol}, the equation has proven to be an excellent sandbox to test and refine the PINN.
+One of the simplest PDEs exhibiting self-similar blow-up is the 1-D Burgers' equation, which can be solved analytically.
+The equation provides an excellent sandbox to test and refine the PINN.
+Section 2 of the Supplementary Material shows that the PINN scheme can find stable, unstable and non-smooths self-similar solutions to the Burgers' equation.
+A common numerical strategy to finding self-similar solutions is to introduce time dependence into the problem: while this is straightforward in the stable case, instabilities in the unstable case make finding unstable self-similar profiles comparatively more difficult, if not impossible.
+The PINN scheme does not suffer this drawback and thus presents itself as a great method for finding unstable smooth self-similar solutions.
+This later fact will be reinforced below where we demonstrate that the PINN is successful in finding new unstable self-similar solutions that have applicability to an important open problem in mathematical fluid dynamics.